Helperbird/website/src/pages/features/dictionary.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Research, define, and understand any English word with ease
+title: English Dictionary | Research, Define, and Understand Words with Helperbird
-description: Unlock the full meaning of words with Helperbird's Dictionary feature - Research, define, and understand any English word with ease
+description: Unlock the full meaning of words with Helperbird's Dictionary feature.
+Research, define, and understand any English word with ease.
+Improve your reading comprehension with our powerful dictionary tool.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic

-featurePageTitle: Research, define, and understand any English word with ease
+featurePageTitle: English Dictionary
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/dictionary.svg"
 youtubeId: PfILiWebkuc
 cardTitle: English Dictionary
-featureDescription:
-  Unlock the full meaning of words with Helperbird's Dictionary feature - Research, define, and understand any English word with ease
+featureDescription: Unlock the full meaning of words with Helperbird's Dictionary feature.
+Research, define, and understand any English word with ease.
+Improve your reading comprehension with our powerful dictionary tool.
 group: reading
 tags:
   - features